microting/eform-sdk-dotnet/README.md

 ## Known bugs as of January 8th 2017

-  - The Core.TemplatFromXml(string xmlString) are not able to parse DataItems of the following types:
+  - The Core.TemplatFromXml(string xmlString) is not able to parse DataItems of the following types:
 	- Date
 	- ShowPdf
 	- EntitySearch